texra-ai/texra-workspace/README.md

 # TeXRA Workspace

 This is the launcher repository for TeXRA - AI-powered LaTeX editing in GitHub Codespaces.
+Inspirations from [WebLaTex](https://github.com/sanjib-sen/WebLaTex/tree/main).

 ## Quick Start